kennynahh/uw-reality-labs/README.md

 Based off of open-source guides, we are building our very own, fully custom VR headset.
 We call it **Reality from Scratch**.

 We first soldered an inertial measurement unit (IMU) and microcontroller unit (MCU) together, and got real-time motion vector data translated into SteamVR with drivers forked from the OpenVR SDK.
-We then routed the VR compositor output to our VR displays, which will soon have accompanying lenses and a custom 3D-printed housing.
+Then, the VR Compositor output was routed to our VR displays, which will soon have accompanying lenses and a custom 3D-printed housing.
 In addition to the HMD, we are building Vive Wand-style controllers, which we'll dive into deeper below.

 From this headset, we plan to build other systems, such as an inside-out 6DoF tracking solution using visual-inertial odometry, or a varifocal lens solution using eye tracking and motors or voice coils.